NithinU2802/VideoConference/Learning/README.md

     # Learn Technology Used --> Learn Code --> Implementation  --> Plan to make Updation

     Learning Sockets:
              An Socket is an package available in java inorder to make communication between two Nodes...!
+             Sockets are used for connection oriented programming and also has connectionless programming...
+      A socket is one endpoint of a two-way Communicationlink between two programs running on the network.
+The Socket is bound to a port number so that the TCP layer can identify the application taht data is destined to be sent.

+                                Server   <------------> Client
+                                 port      connection    port

+      Some of the Important Methods of Socket and Socket Server: public InputStream getInputStream()    -    Returns the InputStream attached with this socket.
+                        Public OutputStream getOutputStream()  -    Return the OutpputStream attached with this socket. public synchronized void close()       -    Closes this Socket public socket accept()                 -    Returns the socket and establish a connection between client and server public synchronized void close()       -    Closes the server socket

+            Depends on the IP address and port number we can provide communication between two end of the network available in a group..!

 Project Configuration:
       # JMF - Java Media File  (Install it form oracle website)